Remembering Brian Manning

 As stated in songwriters Kev Carmody and Paul Kelly’s land rights anthem, ‘From Little Things, Big Things Grow’, I hope that when visitors see these two objects they are able to reflect on the determination of Vincent Lingiari and his Gurindji people, who knew where they stood – they stood in their law.

-Manning’s tuckerbox was on show until July 2017.
+Manning’s tuckerbox was first on show until July 2017.